mineranger101/330assignment/README.md

    You must have python3 installed before you can complete the setup.

 # Configuration

-   Clone the repository:
+   Clone the repository(everything between the quotations of course):

    "$ git clone https://github.com/mineranger101/330assignment.git"

   "cd 330assignment"

   then run program using:
    "python3 FA_PT_1.py"

    "python3 FA_PT_2.py"

   Once the code has been run enter single digits from 0-9.
 If a non integer is entered the machine will restart your code input.
 After the correct passcode is entered     it will prompt you for the key enter 1 or 4 for the corresponding lock and unlock.
 If anything else is entered as the key the machine will ask you for the passcode    again.